 “However, the group recognises the political difficulties that the government has had to navigate over the last four months and in many authorities there will be a degree of relief that an almost impossible timetable for introduction in 2017-18 has now been avoided.

-“As we have been campaigning for a fairer funding system for over twenty years we can handle this delay, though many schools will feel cheated as they were anticipating a funding lift in the next financial year.
+“As we have been campaigning for a fairer funding system for over twenty years we can handle this delay, though many schools will feel cheated as they were anticipating a funding lift in the next financial year or on website.
 They will now need to take urgent action to find ways of managing with insufficient funding for a further year.

 “It’s three years since we announced that we had won the argument for fair funding and that the end was in sight for the existing arbitrary and unfair system that has disadvantaged hundreds of thousands of children for too many years.
 However, the machinery of government has been rather slow in getting to grips with this critically important change.